Shabby Chic End Tables with Raised Stenciling

 - New Knobs

-Grab our list of 10 must have supplies for painting furniture too!
+Grab our list of 10 must have painting furniture supplies too!

-Prep for Paint
+Prep End Tables for Paint

 We started out by drilling a new hole for the new hardware and filling in the old hardware holes, then lightly sanding the whole piece.
+Learn more about how to prep furniture here.

 How to Stencil End Tables with Raised Stenciling

-I was easily able to do just that with a little bit of Texture Powder mixed with Dark Roast from Country Chic Paint.
+I wanted to do something to add a little bit of character to the tables.
+I was easily able to do just that with a little bit of texture powder mixed with Dark Roast from Country Chic Paint.

 Simply mix 1 part texture powder with 1 part paint to create a smooth peanut butter consistency.
+I only mixed up a few tablespoons of it and still had extra when I was done.

 That texture powder is some amazing stuff!!

-Applying Raised Texture to the Drawers
+Applying Texture Powder to the Drawers

+I removed the drawers and stood them up, so I was working on a flat surface.
 Then I put some painters tape on one edge of my stencil (isn’t that lace stencil amazing?!?) to help keep it in place as I worked, and placed the stencil over the raised part of the drawer fronts.

 I used a straight edge to spread a thin layer of texture powder over the stencil.
 Once it was spread evenly, I lifted up the stencil and worked on the next raised part of the drawer.
+Check out how to stencil without bleeding here.

-When this happens its best to wash off the stencil, cover the bowl of texture powder and wait a few minutes to let the texture start to harden.
+My stencil was a bit on the small side and didn’t cover the entire surface.
+When this happens it’s best to wash off the stencil, cover the bowl of texture powder, and wait a few minutes to let the texture start to harden.

 Otherwise, the raised texture that was just created can easily get smashed and ruined.

+If the texture gets ruined, simply grab a wet cloth and rub it off.
 I didn’t worry too much if the texture was smudged, as it isn’t too noticeable when painted over.

 Once the first section was starting to dry, I matched the stencil up and spread a thin layer of texture powder over the second half of each of the raised surfaces.
 Then I let it all dry overnight.
+Here’s another method for adding texture to furniture, check out my post about how to decoupage furniture with rice paper.

 The next day I painted them in the beautiful light grey, Lazy Linen from Country Chic Paint.
+Check out my honest and detailed Country Chic Paint review here if you are yet to try this paint.

-Then I Distressed the raised edges with 220 grit sandpaper and sealed with satin polyurethane.
+Then I distressed the raised edges with 220 grit sandpaper and sealed with satin polyurethane.
+Learn ALL of my tips and tricks on how to spray polyurethane here!
+And learn all about the best topcoats for painting furniture here!

 For the finishing touch, we replaced the old hardware with new crystal knobs.